 Here are the steps to make Instant Pot Hawaiian Pineapple Pork:

-You will end up with tender chunks of pork, sweet pineapple, and a nicely thickened sauce that is full of flavor.
+You will end up with tender chunks of pork, sweet pineapple, and a delicious, nicely thickened sauce that is full of flavor.

 Serve this delicious Instant Pot Hawaiian Pineapple Pork over some hot rice for a complete meal!

 This recipe is great for meal planning as it reheats very well.
 Paul likes to take some to work for his lunch.
 We use these Glass Meal Prep Containers (affiliate), they have a divided interior where we put the rice on the smaller side, and the pineapple pork on the larger side.
 That way the rice doesn’t get soggy.
 Perfect!